bartomolina/dsmod1project/README.md

 # Flatiron Data Science Bootcamp - Module 1 Final Project
 ## Deliverables
-- Jupyter Notebook
+- Jupyter Notebook: 30 min.
 - Presentation: 5 min. presentation (methodology, findings) , 5 min. questions
 - Blog post
 - Video walkthrough

-Jupyter Notebook walkthrough:
+### Jupyter Notebook walkthrough

 - "how did you pick the question(s) that you did?"
 - "why are these questions important from a business perspective?"